Need an EPC in Lewisham?

 Could You Market A Property Without An EPC?

-Yes a property may be advertised without an EPC but only subject to one having actually been requested to be done within seven days.
-If after making all reasonable attempts one cannot be obtained within that timeframe, then a further 21 days is allowed to get one.
+Yes a property may be advertised without an EPC but only subject to one having actually been booked to be done within seven days.
+If after making all reasonable attempts one cannot be acquired within that timeframe, then a further 21 days is allowed to get one.

 Is It A Legal Requirement For An EPC When Renting?

-An EPC typically costs between £50 – £120.
+The price of an EPC is generally in the range of £50 – £120.
 This depends on size of property and location.
-Typically it will be cheaper if going directly to an approved Assessor as opposed to through a 3rd party such as an Estate Agent or a marketing company.
+Typically it will be cheaper if going directly to a licensed Assessor rather than through a 3rd party such as an Estate Agent or a marketing company.

 What Customers Are Saying